-learning, and the development of instructional materials. · · ACED 7740 Educators and Industry 3-0- 3 Designed to increase career awareness among educators, students, busin and the community.
-Interaction among educators, business and industry , and community leaders concerning how to meet the needs of local industry.
-21 11 ACED 7850 Adult and Career Education Internship 3 hours credit Prerequisite: Permission from instructor.
+Theory and practical application of various delivery techniques, principles of teachi ng and learning, and the development of instructional materials.
+202 ACED 7740 Educators and Industry 3-0- 3 Designed to increase career awareness among educators, students, business and in and the community.
+Interaction among educators, business and industry, and community nunity leaders concerning how to meet the needs of local industry.
+ACED 7850 Adult and Career Education Internship 3 hours credit Prerequisite: Permission from instructor.
 ACED 7900 Special Topics in Adult and Career Education 3-0- 3 Prerequisite: Permission from instructor.
-Exploration of topics spe career education.
-Emphasis is on the examination of adult and career education cation research, as applied to educational and/or business settings.
-ACED 7950 Directed Study in Adult and Career Education 1-0- 1 to 3-0- 3 Prerequisite: Consent of the department head.
-An opportunity for int tensive individual study on an approved topic.
-ACED 7990 Evaluation and Analysis of Research in Business Education a 3-0- 3 Develop and enhance students' ability to analyze relevant research in bu isiness education.
-Emphasis placed on research methodology, research findings, and imp elementations and implications for business education.
+Exploration of topics specific to add ılt and career education.
+Emphasis is on the examination of adult and career education resea rch, as applied to educational and/or business settings.
+ACED 7950 Directed Study in Adult and Career Education 1-0-1 to 3-0- 3 Prerequisite: Consent of the department head.
+An opportunity for intensive indi vidual study on an approved topic.
+ACED 7990 Evaluation and Analysis of Research in Business Education 3-0- 3 Develop and enhance students' ability to analyze relevant research in business education cation.
+Emphasis placed on research methodology, research findings, and implementation ns and implications for business education.
 ACED 8310 Communication Theory 3-0- 3 Focus on the development of communication theory.
-An examination of organizational culture, perception and communication, interpersonal patterns, communication, commun ation barriers, and nonverbal communication.
-ACED 8450 Multimedia Authoring and Design 3-0- 3 Provides skills in designing and authoring multimedia courseware for educ cation and training environments.
-Emphasis placed on using multimedia authoring and presen design dynamic materials for individualized and group instruction.
-ACED 8530 Instructional Supervision in Adult and Career Education 3-0- 3 Information and experiences for the development of skills related to super rvision of instruction in the career education classroom and laboratory.
+An examination of organization ational culture, perception and communication, interpersonal patterns, communication barrie nonverbal communication.
+ACED 8450 Multimedia Authoring and Design 3-0- 3 Provides skills in designing and authoring multimedia courseware for education and tr aining environments.
+Emphasis placed on using multimedia authoring and presentation softs design dynamic materials for individualized and group instruction.
+ACED 8530 Instructional Supervision in Adult and Career Education 3-0- 3 Information and experiences for the development of skills related to supervision of in nstruction in the career education classroom and laboratory.
 ACED 8995 Practicum in Adult/Career Education 3 hours credit Prerequisite: Consent of the department head.
-ACED 9400 Adult Learning Strategies 3-0- 3

-Design, development, and implementation of adult learning programs.
-Particular emphasis will be placed on curriculum models, goals, organization, methodology, career development, significant to the field because of current research developments and legislation.
+ACED 9400 Adult Learning Strategies 3-0- 3 Design, development, and implementation of adult learning programs.
+Particular em will be placed on curriculum models, goals, organization, methodology, career develop and evaluation for adult learners and learning programs. , ACED 9410 Students with Special Needs in Adult and Career Education 3-0- 3 Integration of instructional and/or management activities in assisting students with s integration of inductional and of management activities in assisting students with poorur

-Integration of instructional and/or management activities in assisting students with special needs in adult and career education programs.
+Exploration and analysis of recent research and societal developments affecting adult and career education.
+Emphasis is on ethical and professional responsibilities, liability, emerging needs in adult and career education programs.
 Emphasis will be placed on regulations, interagency activities, curriculum, transition, assessment, and instruction of learners.